Your page, your domain.

 subdomain.yourdomain.com/my-landing-page, if you opted to use a subdomain).
 Basically, its individual link!

-To set this up, first click 'Settings' from the toolbar of your landing page builder:
+To set this up, open your landing page by going to Landing Pages & Forms under the Grow tab in the navigation.
+Then, click Settings from the toolbar of the landing page builder:

 Domain not verifying?